 Nothing like a good ol’ spastic muscle (especially those eye twitches) to annoy and distract you throughout the day.
-Normally we have control of muscle movement, but muscle twitches are completely involuntary.
+Typically, we have control of muscle movement, but muscle twitches are completely involuntary.

-Thankfully, twitches don’t last long and there are ways to prevent them from happening again.
+But twitches usually don’t last long, and there are ways to prevent them from happening again.

-There are many reasons behind that pesky twitch and some are more serious than others.
+There are many reasons for muscle twitching, and some are more serious than others.
 Here’s what could be going on.

-You’re tired after exercising, and so are you muscles.
-Your muscles can get fatigued which results in twitches and cramps in overworked muscle fibers.
+You’re tired after exercising, and so are your muscles.
+Your muscles can get fatigued, which results in twitches and cramps in overworked muscle fibers.

-Research also shows that electrolyte imbalance after a sweat sesh can impact muscle contractions.
+A research review also showed that electrolyte imbalance after a sweat sesh can impact muscle contractions.
 Therefore, any loss in electrolytes could trigger muscle twitching.